RePRGM/Nimperiments/Nimless/README.md

 ## Notes
 - Some Winim converters (such as `winstrConverterStringToLPWSTR`) may cause compiler and linker errors as these attempt to reference standard library and Win32 API functions.
-- Nim Arrays (and Sequences) cause linker errors.
-Memory allocation and use of UncheckedArray type works as a workaround.
+- Nim Arrays (and Sequences) seem to cause linker errors.
+Memory allocation and use of UncheckedArray type works as a workaround. *Update: this may not be the case.
+Looking into this further.
+Char array seems to be fine.
+StackString macro also uses byte arrays.*
 - Oddity: May not be able to use `emit` pragma to directly write C/C++ code.

 ## Credit